CityofToronto/bdit_data-sources/volumes/vds/readme.md

 - In some cases you may find it easier to select from only the partition of interest. eg. `FROM vds.raw_vdsdata_div2_202308` instead of more verbose ```FROM vds.raw_vdsdata WHERE division_id = 2 and dt >= '2023-08-01 00:00:00'::timestamp....```.
 - For RESCU requests, make use of the manually defined fields in `vds.detector_inventory` for easy filtering.
 - Data quality checks have not been implemented in this new schema.
 For examples of past work see:
-  - @scann0n did some work on identifying good date ranges for RESCU sensors based on volumes from days with all 96 15-minute bins present which is written up [here](https://github.com/CityofToronto/bdit_data-sources/blob/master/volumes/rescu/README.md#6--how-often-are-data-quality-assessment-processes-for-the-data-undertaken).
+  - @scann0n did some work on identifying good date ranges for RESCU sensors based on volumes from days with all 96 15-minute bins present which is written up [here](../rescu/README.md#6--how-often-are-data-quality-assessment-processes-for-the-data-undertaken).
-  - @gabrielwol did work to identify periods of network wide or individual sensor outages on the RESCU network which is written up [here](https://github.com/CityofToronto/bdit_data-sources/blob/3ba3af5068e96191caffab524d42ae52fe7be7b2/volumes/rescu/README.md#1--are-there-known-data-gapsincomplete-data)
+  - @gabrielwol created some helpful views to identify periods of [network wide](#vdsnetwork_outages) or [individual sensor](#vdsindividual_outages) outages on the RESCU network.

 ## Lookup Tables and Views